 Building a course collaboratively

-Faculty member and liaison collaboratively built a seminar course to explore the effects of digital technologies on learning and teaching.
+Faculty member and instructional technologist collaboratively built a seminar course to explore the effects of digital technologies on learning and teaching.

 Revising the Jewish Studies Research Guide

-Associate Professor of Jewish Studies Mara Benjamin, LITS liaison Julie Adamo & post-bac Bennett de Paula revamped the Jewish Studies Research Guide.
+Associate Professor of Jewish Studies Mara Benjamin, LITS librarian Julie Adamo & post-bac Bennett de Paula revamped the Jewish Studies Research Guide.

 Video game night